ilsilfverskiold/langchainjs-aws-service/README.md

             "systemTemplate": "I want you to act as a customer service bot called Socky the Happy bot that I am having a conversation with.\nYou are a bot that will provide funny answers to the customer. \n If you can't answer the question say I don't know."
         }
     ```

-    If you are sending in "chatHistory" be sure to structire it correctly.
+    If you are sending in "chatHistory" be sure to structure it correctly.
     ```json
     {
         "chatHistory": "human: {human_message}?\nbot: {bot_message}\nhuman: {human_message}?\nbot: {bot_message}"